 This project evaluated the effects of a native strain of endophytic ACC deaminase producing Burkholderia bacteria on promoting the growth of maize (Zea mays cv.
 ‘American Dream’) and tomato (cv.
 ‘Big Beef’) seedlings in saline and reduced fertility environments.
 The Burkholderia strain was used to inoculate the roots of maize and tomato seedlings, which were then subjected to salinity stress (150 mM NaCl) or reduced fertility treatments in growth chamber trials.
 Physiological and growth parameters of inoculated plants were compared to non-inoculated controls by measuring electrolyte leakage EL, shoot and root biomass, and root length, surface area, volume, and diameter.
 Inoculated maize seedlings subjected to salinity stress demonstrated significantly higher membrane stability, shoot biomass, root biomass, root volume, and root diameter compared to non-inoculated plants.
-Increases in shoot and root biomass as well as root length, surface area, and volume were also observed for inoculated tomato seedlings grown in saline conditions.
-Inoculated maize and tomato plants under reduced fertility conditions exhibited changes in root morphology relative to non-inoculated plants.
+Increases in shoot and root biomass as well as root length, surface area, and volume , as well as reduced ethylene concentrations were also observed for inoculated tomato seedlings grown in saline conditions.
+Inoculated maize, tomato, and perennial ryegrass plants under reduced fertility conditions exhibited changes in root morphology relative to non-inoculated plants including increased root length, surface area, and volume.
+Perennial ryegrass plants also demonstrated increased shoot growth with inoculation under low fertility conditions.
 Future studies focused on optimizing the bacteria/host/stress interaction and understanding the mechanisms involved in the bacteria-mediated stress tolerance response will facilitate the adaptation of PGPR inoculants for field application.

 1. To determine the effectiveness of Burkholderia sp. for improving salinity tolerance in tomato and maize irrigated with saline water by evaluating growth and physiological factors, as well as nutritional status of plants affected by the ACC-deaminase bacteria inoculation under salinity stress.